Characters of the Fatal Fury series: Hokutomaru

 Hokutomaru (北斗丸) is a ninja and the student of Mai Shiranui and Andy Bogard, the latter of whom sends him to participate in the Maximum Mayhem tournament to complete his Shiranui style ninjutsu training.
 His stage is a traffic accident that he caused, as he was unfamiliar with urban ways due to living in the mountains.
 He returns in City of the Wolves, having undergone a growth spurt and moved to South Town to learn more about how to live in the modern world, with the help from Andy's brother, Terry, and enters the King of Fighters tournament to show the results of his training.

 Hokutomaru is extremely fast and crafty, with many moves that are among the fastest in the Wolves sub-series, making him a nearly unpredictable opponent to deal with.
 He carries a sword on his back in Mark of the Wolves, but he seldom draws it except during two special moves.

 Hotaru Futaba

 Hotaru Futaba (双葉 ほたる, Futaba Hotaru) is a martial artist who practices the Juu-kei style of Chinese kenpo, though she generally dislikes violence.
-Following her mother's death and the disappearance of her father Gao and brother father and brother Gato, she enters the Maximum Mayhem tournament after hearing rumors her brother is participating.
+Following her mother's death and the disappearance of her father Gao and brother Gato, she enters the Maximum Mayhem tournament after hearing rumors her brother is participating.
 In her ending, she meets up with Gato, begging him to come home, but he tells her to stay away and departs as she silently prays for her brother to return to her.
-In City of the Wolves, she and Gato learned how their mother died at the hands of Grant, then successfully defeating their father, together, when he finally resurface in front of them.
-Thus, reconciling their family.
+In City of the Wolves, she and Gato learn the truth of their mother's death and work together to find and defeat their father, leading their family to reconcile.

 Outside of the Fatal Fury series, Hotaru is playable in Neo Geo Battle Coliseum and the PS2 version of The King of Fighters XI.